web-design-and-development-at-tstc/wdd-raspberry-pi/imed-2349/install_php.md

 - Press Ctrl+W and type `max_input_vars`.
 Then press enter.
 This will go to the place in the file where this variable is set.
 Remove the semi-colon (`;`) at the start of the line and change it's value to `3000`.

 - Press Ctrl+W and type `max_input_time`.
 Then press enter.
+It will take you to the first instance which ins information about this setting.
+Press Ctrl+W again and then hit Enter.
 This will go to the place in the file where this variable is set.
 Change it's value to `1000`.

 - Once you have set all 6 of these settings, press Ctrl+X, then type `Y`, and then press Enter.